 Sleep isn't the most exciting part of our lives, and as a result, it's often the first sacrifice we make while deciding our daily and nightly schedules.

-Over time, we may rack up a 'sleep debt,' a toll that must be paid in different ways until we are able to catch up on our 'Z's,' rest and recover.
+Over time, we can rack up a 'sleep debt,' which is only paid when we are able to catch up on sleep and recover.

 Sleep Deprivation Causes an Alarming Lapse in Subjective Judgment